hunterwilhelm/conference-radio/app-org-conferenceradio-app/README.md

  ### Todos Release 1.0.4
  - [x] bug: talks not updating when launching
  - [x] bug: analytics not working for change filter
+ - [x] bug: fixed bug that was making it forget where you left off

 ### Todos Release 2